 Connecting for Kids provides education and support to families with concerns about their child.
-It serves all families, including those children with and without formal diagnoses.
-Each month, it is offering Zoom educational programs, support groups, a Parent Match Program and other resources.
+It serves all families, including children with and without formal diagnoses.
+Each month, it offers in-person or virtual educational programs and other resources.
 Here are just a few happening in January.